Skip to content

 Definition: The process of releasing and providing relief from strong or repressed emotions.

-Etymology: From Greek katharsis, meaning "purification" or "cleansing"
+Etymology: From Greek katharsis, meaning "purification" or "cleansing."

 Wikipedia: Catharsis

-Quote: "The aim of psychoanalysis is to relieve people of their neurotic unhappiness so that they can be normally unhappy." — Sigmund Freud
+"The aim of psychoanalysis is to relieve people of their neurotic unhappiness so that they can be normally unhappy." — Sigmund Freud

 Emotion

-Etymology: From Latin emovere, meaning "to move out" or "to stir up"
+Etymology: From Latin emovere, meaning "to move out" or "to stir up."

 Wikipedia: Emotion

-Quote: "Emotions are not luxuries.
+"Emotions are not luxuries.
 They are a means of communicating our states of mind to others." — Antonio Damasio

 Emotional Granularity